 Mobile vs. Manufactured vs. Modular

 - Mobile homes were those built prior to the June 15, 1976 Mobile Home Construction and Safety Act.
 These homes were easy movable property and built with few production standards.

 - Manufactured homes are those built after June 15, 1976.
 They are built in one piece.
 Once manufactured homes are transferred to their site, they are placed on wooden pillars, metal piers, a solid foundation, or a basement.
 These homes must adhere to federal regulations.
 Manufactured houses come in many styles and are usually fit with comfortable amenities, and they are considered personal property.

 - Modular homes are built in multiple pieces at factory facilities.
 The pieces are joined when they arrive on the site and on a solid foundation.
 Modular homes look more like a traditional home, compared to other factory-built options.

-Mobile and manufactured houses are popular in the United States today.
+Mobile and manufactured houses are popular in the United States today; but why are manufactured homes becoming more popular?
 The once negative stereotype of low value mobile residences is less applicable to modern manufactured houses.

 It is estimated that 17.7 million Americans live in manufactured houses.
 These are typically young adults and retirees.
 They are homeowners as well as renters.

 The affordability and value of a manufactured home is what draws people to this type of living solution.